aim-rsf/Getting-Started/CONTRIBUTING.md

   - Start work on a contribution that is already listed as an issue or something you’ve already discussed
   - A Pull Request doesn’t have to represent finished work.
 It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.

 📫 Contact
 ---

 This project is maintained by the members of the **[AIM Research Support Facility]()**.
 For any organisation related queries or concerns, you can directly reach out to **Sophia Batchelor by emailing [sbatchelor@turing.ac.uk](mailto:sbatchelor@turing.ac.uk) or Eirini Zormpa by emailing [ezormpa@turing.ac.uk](mailto:ezormpa@turing.ac.uk)**.

+⭐️ Contributions
+---

+In this repository, we use the [All Contributors Bot](https://allcontributors.org/) that help us recognise and acknowledge the work of our contributors.
+You can find all [emoji/Type keywords](https://allcontributors.org/docs/en/emoji-key) representing the types of contribution.

+To add a contributor, comment on Issue or Pull Request (where the contributor is involved) using this message for @all-contributors:
+`@all-contributors please add @<username> for <keyword in the Type column>`

 🤝 Attributions
 ---

 Many of the resources in this repository have been based of material in ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* as part of the AIM-RSF's commitment to the practical integration of reproducibility practices and collaboration**.